chb/hapi-fhir-jpaserver-oauth-21cfr11/README.md

 ## Description

 This is an open-source implementation of the FHIR server specification in Java based on [HAPI](http://hapifhir.io/).
 HAPI FHIR CDR with support for several databases (Derby, MySQL, MariaDB and PostgreSQL) and OAuth.
+The server and associated containers provide an example implementation for a 21 CFR Part 11 system, where an enrolled and authenticated FHIR client is provided an identity certificate that they can use to sign resources to provide an assuracen about their provenance.
+The server also logs transactions to an immutable cryptographic journal to provide tamper-evidence and a complete audit trail.

 A docker-compose file is included that boots three services for client testing: